World Series Hockey: Controversies

-On 30 November, six top Indian players pulled out of the league in favor of the national camp for the Olympic qualifiers from 11 December.
-In a letter, addressed to Hockey India secretary Narinder Batra and signed by skipper Bharat Chettri, Tushar Khandekar, Yuvraj Walmiki, Sreejesh, Sandeep Singh and Sardar Singh, the players said they would be available for selection to the national team for the qualifiers, which would be held in the Capital in February.
-The organisers of the WSH, however, said that they were yet to get communication from any WSH player regarding their non-availability for the inaugural edition of the event.
+On 30 November, six top Indian players pulled out of the league in favor of the national camp for the Olympic qualifiers.
+In a letter, addressed to Hockey India secretary Narinder Batra and signed by skipper Bharat Chettri, Tushar Khandekar, Yuvraj Walmiki, Sreejesh, Sandeep Singh and Sardar Singh, the players said they would be available for selection.
+The WSH, however, said that they were yet to get communication from any WSH player regarding their non-availability for the inaugural edition.

-On 1 December, six more Indian players pulled out of the World Series Hockey citing national camp for the Olympic qualifier that would coincide with the league starting 17 December.
-The six players - Rupinder Pal Singh, Danish Mujtaba, Kangujam Chinglensana Singh, Manjeet Kullu, Birendra Lakra and Manpreet Singh - in a letter assured the Hockey India that they would attend the national camp that starts 11 December in Delhi.
-But the IHF president RK Shetty said: "The IHF haven't received any request from the players.
-It is a ploy to sabotage the WSH".
+On 1 December, six more Indian players pulled out of the World Series Hockey, citing national camp that would coincide with the league start.
+The six players - Rupinder Pal Singh, Danish Mujtaba, Kangujam Chinglensana Singh, Manjeet Kullu, Birendra Lakra and Manpreet Singh - in a letter assured the Hockey India that they would attend the national camp.

 Sources claimed that coach requested Hockey India to postpone camp from 11 December to sometime in January so that national players can feature in inaugural World Series Hockey.
-Organisers of the WSH have said they are open to postponing the event by three months, till after the Olympic Qualification tournament, following Hockey India's refusal to select those players in the Indian team who would participate in the proposed franchise-based league.
+Organisers of the WSH have said they are open to postponing the event by three months, till after the Olympic Qualification tournament.
 The organisers postponed the event with condition of written guarantee from HI and an assurance that they will allow all the players to participate in the tournament after the qualifiers.

-The tournament got clearance from Delhi High Court on 13 February adding that the schedule did not clash with international commitments of the national team.
+The tournament got clearance from Delhi High Court on 13 February, adding that the schedule did not clash with international commitments of the national team.

-18 players of the Indian team that qualified for the London Olympics decided to skip the league after a team meeting.
-International Hockey Federation said that it can sanction the WSH only if the two organisations, Hockey India (HI) and Indian Hockey Federation (IHF), reached an agreement.
+18 players of the Indian team that qualified for the Olympics decided to skip the league after a team meeting.
+International Hockey Federation said that it can sanction the WSH only if the two organisations, Hockey India and Indian Hockey Federation, reach an agreement.